11steen/AirQuality-Predictor/README.md

 Air Quality Prediction Using Machine Learning
 Overview:
-This project is a complete machine learning pipeline for predicting air quality using environmental sensor data.
-It starts with data preprocessing and exploratory analysis, builds and compares multiple ML models, and finally deploys the best-performing model through a user-friendly Flask web application.
+This project implements a complete machine learning pipeline for predicting air quality based on environmental sensor data.
+The pipeline includes data preprocessing, exploratory analysis, model building, and deployment of the best-performing model through a Flask-based web application.

 The web app allows users to input sensor readings (weight, humidity, and temperature) and receive real-time air quality predictions.
-A clean, responsive interface with a background slideshow and dark mode toggle enhances the usability and visual appeal of the application.
+The user interface is clean, responsive, and modern, featuring a dynamic background slideshow and a dark mode toggle for enhanced usability and visual appeal.

 Features:
-Data loading and cleaning from CSV files
+Data Loading and Cleaning: Efficiently loads and cleans sensor data from CSV files.

-Merging multiple datasets based on shared identifiers
+Merging Datasets: Combines multiple datasets based on shared identifiers to provide a comprehensive dataset.

-Exploratory data analysis (EDA) using visualization tools
+Exploratory Data Analysis (EDA): Visualizes key data characteristics to gain insights into trends and relationships.

-Model building and evaluation using cross-validation (accuracy and standard deviation)
+Model Building and Evaluation: Trains multiple machine learning models, evaluates them using cross-validation (accuracy and standard deviation), and selects the best performer.

-Web app deployment using Flask
+Web App Deployment: Deploys the best model through a Flask web application for easy user interaction.

-Real-time prediction interface with form inputs
+Real-Time Prediction Interface: Users input sensor data and instantly receive air quality predictions.

-Dark mode toggle and dynamic background slideshow for modern UI
+Dark Mode and Slideshow Background: Toggle between light and dark modes, with a dynamic slideshow background for a modern, sleek design.

 Prediction Inputs:
-The model predicts the quality of air based on the following inputs:
+The air quality is predicted based on the following user inputs:

-Weight (proxy for particulate matter)
+Weight: Proxy for particulate matter (in arbitrary units)

-Humidity (in percentage)
+Humidity: Percentage of moisture in the air

-Temperature (in degrees Celsius)
+Temperature: Temperature in degrees Celsius

 Example Input for Poor Air Quality:
 Weight: 180.0